ishanavasthi/lld-assignment/README.md

 # Amazon Top 50 Bestselling Books (2009-2019) Java Project

 This project reads and analyzes Amazon's Top 50 bestselling books from 2009 to 2019 using a CSV dataset.
-It provides a menu-driven console application to answer queries about books, authors, ratings, and prices.

 ## Directory Structure
 ```